 Agile Estimation Of Iterations

-If you haven’t done so already, take a moment to read the blog on Reliable Estimates Using Agile.
+If you haven't done so already, take a moment to read the blog on Reliable Estimates that are Useful and Believable.

 Before You Start